TySamurai97/markdown-cv/index.md

 <br>- Implemented factor adjustment in adjustment service which is based on JAVA spring.
 <br>- Enhanced the trade signoff desktop application called 3RS based on .net framework.
 <br>- Developed multiple ETL workflows for processing and reporting of financial data warehouse with the help of Python and SQL.
-<br>- Scripted python processes for Automation of complex trading calculations performed by financial controllers.
+<br>- Scripted python processes for Automation of complex trading calculations performed by financial controllers.<br>
 __ACCOLITE SOFTWARE (Internship)__
 `4 Feb 2019`
 <br>